Updated 03 December 2020: MDK web wording

 - for Mobile: it is same as we have it today.
 To access the app, end user will use the MDK Mobile client.

 - for Web: end user will login to the deployed web application and after successful login, will see first page of the application.
 The MDK Web app connects to backend sources via Cloud platform destinations.
-MDK Web Client runtime is centrally managed by SAP.
+MDK Web runtime is centrally managed by SAP.

 - Multi-channel: maintain a single app that runs natively on Mobile (Android & iOS) and web app (online) in browser